Kensington Park (Burnaby)

 Kensington Park is a large urban park in Burnaby, British Columbia, Canada.
-It is located between major roads running along its perimeter - Hastings Street, Curtis Street, Kensington Avenue and Holdom Avenue.
+It is located between four major roads running along its perimeter—Hastings Street, Curtis Street, Kensington Avenue and Holdom Avenue.

-Kensington Park is adjacent to Burnaby North Secondary School with its several sports fields, among them soccer and baseball.
-Kensington Arena, a neighbourhood ice rink, is at the entrance to the park.
+Kensington Park borders Burnaby North Secondary School, whose grounds include several sports fields for soccer and baseball.
+Kensington Arena, a neighbourhood ice rink, sits at the park's entrance.

 Kensington Park is mostly known for its pitch and putt facilities which attract many Burnaby golfers.

-Beecher Creek, one of the streams in North Burnaby, winds its way through Kensington Park.
+Beecher Creek, one of the streams in North Burnaby, winds its way through Kensington Park; following years of habitat restoration efforts, the creek experienced the return of spawning Chum, Coho, and Cutthroat Trout in the 2010s.

+There is a provincial environmental monitoring station in the park.